LeapChain/leapchain-js/docs/CONTRIBUTING.md

 > git clone https://github.com/thenewboston-developers/thenewboston-js.git
 ```

-After that, you should see a new folder named `thenewboston-js` in your current working directory.
+After that, you should see a new folder named `leapchain-js` in your current working directory.
 Navigate into that project and you're ready to go!

 ### Development